 Filmed in Montana’s Absaroka-Beartooth Wilderness, Sweetgrass is a documentary that follows a group of shepherds taking their sheep for their final time through the Beartooth Mountains.
 The CDT doesn’t pass through the Beartooth Mountains, but it’s still Montana.
 And sheep.
 And Montana.
 Definitely lots of sheep on the Montana CDT.
 Baaaaaa!!!

 Rotten Tomatoes: 97% | IMDb: 6.9/10

 Located on a popular CDT alternate, Ghost Ranch is a New Mexico resupply stop famous for being the filming location for movies looking for a rustic western vibe.
 One of these movies?
 3:10 to Yuma.
-If you want to see what New Mexico wilderness and landscape has in store for CDT hikers, this is the movie.
-It's basically a Batman prequel.
+If you want to see what New Mexico wilderness and landscape have in store for CDT hikers, this is the movie.
+It’s basically a Batman prequel.

 Rotten Tomatoes: 89% | IMDb: 7.7/10

 Last of the Dogmen is set in the mountains of northwest Montana, near the Idaho/Canadian borders.
-It tells the story of a bounty hunter and anthropologist who discover an isolated Native American tribe.
+It tells the story of a bounty hunter and anthropologist who discovers an isolated Native American tribe.
 Most of the filming is from Banff National Park in Alberta, Canada (where CDT hikers can continue to via the Great Divide Trail after reaching Canada).